-They published quite a few of them!
+They made quite a few of them!

 And here's another one!

 The other thing related to difficulty is when the game goes into panic mode- where the music changes and Patoraco starts wishing someone else was playing instead- things go bad fast.
 A good point of comparison is Puyo Puyo- in that game, when it comes down to the wire, if you're lucky with blob colours you can hang in there for a little while.
 In Cleopatra Fortune, you don't have very much time at all to set something, anything up to clear some space.
 On the one hand, it's nice that the game adds a bit of tension for when things are cutting it close, but at the same time, it highlights a slight issue with the controls.
 When a block hits the floor, there's that satisfying CLUNK sound, but unless you were holding Down you get a short period to move it before it sets in place- the block changes colour as a visual cue for this.
 However, when the blocks are near the top, sometimes it feels like that short period just doesn't happen and a block gets placed where you really don't want it.
 It doesn't happen often, but it feels like this could've been tightened up a little bit to get players in a pinch a bit more of a chance.
+Incidentally, there is a two-player mode in this, but no versus-computer play, and I never really found it particularly compelling for versus stuff anyway- this clicks more with me for its single player above anything else.

 Not as good for two-player as Puyo Puyo, though.
 Sorry!